dalmo1991/superflexPy/doc/components.rst

 SuperflexPy provides several types of connection elements.
 For example, a :code:`Splitter` is used to split the output flux from a single upstream element and distribute the respective portions to multiple downstream elements.
-On the other hand, a :code:`Junction` is used to collect the output fluxes from multiple upstream elements and feed them into a single downstream element.
+Conversely, a :code:`Junction` is used to collect the output fluxes from multiple upstream elements and feed them into a single downstream element.
 Connection elements are designed to operate with an arbitrarily number of fluxes and upstream/downstream elements.